percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 All messages for an established tunnel **MUST** utilize the same version value.
-If the version of any subsequent message differs from that of the initial message, such a message **MUST** be discarded.
+If the version of any subsequent message differs from that of the initial message, that message **MUST** be discarded and the tunnel connection closed.

 Since the media distributor sends the first message over the tunnel, it effectively establishes the version of the protocol to be used.
-If that version is not acceptable to the key distributor, it **MUST** discard the message and close the TLS connection.
+If that version is not supported by the key distributor, it **MUST** discard the message, transmit an "UnsupportedVersion" message, and close the TLS connection.

-> Editor's Note: we can probably do better.
-For example, we could specify that the server return a message of type "unsupported_version" and indicate the highest version supported, for example.
-(That message type does not exist in the current protocol.)
+The media distributor **MUST** take note of the version received in an UnsupportedVersion message and use that version when attempting to re-establish a failed tunnel connection.
+Note that it is not necessary for the MDD to understand the newer version of the protocol to understand that the first message received is "UnsupportedVersion".
+The media distributor can determine from the first two octets received what the version number is and that the message is "UnsupportedVersion".
+The rest of the data received, if any, would be discarded and the connection closed (if not already closed).

 ## Media Distributor Tunneling Procedures